 Troops must be mentally and physically prepared to deal with the daunting challenges they might face in military training programs, as well as on the battlefield where exposure to odors and malodors shock the sensory system adversely affecting decision-making skills and the ability to perform.

-The Identification of Odors and Malodors in Military Training Programs Can Better Prepare Troops for Critical Decisions and Response
+The Identification of Odors and Malodors using scent generators in Military Training Programs Can Better Prepare Troops for Critical Decisions and Response

 According to Gary Klein (1999), Sources of Power, Cambridge, MA: MIT Press, p.
 3-44; “During time-constrained, chaotic, and uncertain situations the human brain defaults to what comes easiest and natural – intuitive or naturalistic decision-making.”

 Participants in live simulated training environments are shown to engage all their senses in action and a complete immersive experience creates memory tags that can be triggered when confronted with similar circumstances.
-Different relevant smells add a layer of authenticity to training programs by conditioning students to recognize odors or malodors and learn unfamiliar scents to better prepare for field performance.
+SensoryCo can deliver different relevant smells with sophisticated scent generators to add a layer of authenticity to training programs by conditioning students to recognize odors or malodors and learn unfamiliar scents to better prepare for field performance.
 The more repetitive exposure to a particular scent, the better the mind and body are conditioned to recognize a specific scent in times on uncertainty.
 As such, providing, authentic, live immersive military training programs that introduce the realities of “The Fog of War” can prepare troops to instinctively respond in combat scenarios.

 In his paper “The Fog of War: A Necessary Component of Modern Warfare,” Sean Mikael Elward MAJ USMC, presented his views to the Naval War College stating, “the ambiguity and uncertainty characterized by the fog of war must be institutionalized and become a central tenet of operational art as well as a driving influence in the U.S. military’s preparation and training for war.
 Nowhere does the associated implications of the fog of war have greater impact and effect than on information processing and decision-making.
 Therefore, leaders at all levels must be aware of the human aspects of information and be trained to develop an adaptive, flexible, intuitive mind in order to deal with and make decisions in an uncertain, chaotic, dangerous, and fast-moving environment.”